Water Damage From the Upstairs Condo? 6 Steps to Recovery

 In such cases, the HOA can be held responsible, especially if the damage resulted from negligence or shoddy maintenance.

-Dealing with Condo Water Damage in Chicago, IL or Suburbs?
+Dealing with Condo Water Damage in Chicago or Suburbs?
 We Can Help!

 It’s never easy to deal with residential water damage.
 It seems even harder when you have to address liability issues.